types of surveying

 This type of survey used the preparation of maps with photographs taken from a plane or a drone.
 It is also called photogrammetry and is used for preparing topographic maps.

-Based On Methods
+Classification Based on Methods

-Classification Based On The Objective Of Surveying
+Classification Based on The Objective of Surveying

-It is to study the monuments.
+3. Archaeological Surveying – It is to study the monuments.
 Archaeological survey gives details about ancient structures.

-Based On The Nature Of The Field
+Based on The Nature of The Field

 1. Land Surveying